Racism and anti-Semitism

 Podcast: Diaries under National Socialism

-2023
+April 2023

 Writing diaries was extremely popular under National Socialism - among supporters of the regime as well as critics.
 Anyone who still has such a diary from their grandparents today can consider themselves lucky, because you can learn a lot from it.
-Melanie's grandparents also kept such a diary for their children.
+Melanie`s grandparents also kept such a diary for their children.
 But how exactly does one go about reading it?
 And how should one go about it?
 Historian Janosch Steuwer from the University of Halle knows exactly.
 He has examined 140 diaries between 1933 and 1939.
 He says: with the so-called seizure of power in January 1933, politics literally forced its way into the diaries, because the Nazi regime demanded that people engage with it and fit their own lives into its ideology.

 [ more ... ]

-Oktober 2022
+October 2022

 [ more ... ]